nanoc/nanoc.app/content/docs/reference/variables.md

 	@items.find { |i| i.identifier == '/blah/' }

 The former is not only a lot shorter, but also significantly faster.

+Additionally, you can pass a regular expression to the `#[]` method, which will find items with identifiers matching that regex.
+For example, this will return items that are articles written in 2014:

+	#!ruby
+	@items[%r{\A/articles/2014/.*}]

 ## Common methods